rns294/rns294.github.io/_pages/about.md

 I am currently a mechanical engineer at the U.S. Naval Research Laboratory (NRL) in Washington, D.C., working on a variety of projects involving mechanics of materials and machine learning.

-My current research interests primarily include: Warfighter protection, additive manufacturing of metals and ceramics, biomechanics of injury, and applications of machine learning in those areas.
+My current research interests primarily include: Warfighter protection, metal/ceramic additive manufacturing, injury biomechanics, and applications of machine learning in those areas.

 Prior Experience
 ------